-During fiscal year 2018, all directors who served on the Compensation and Benefits Committee were independent directors.
-With the exception of Mr. Goodwin, who served on the Compensation and Benefits Committee until December 17, 2018, no member of the Compensation and Benefits Committee was a current or former employee of the Company.
+During fiscal year 2019, all directors who served on the Compensation and Benefits Committee were independent directors.
+No member of the Compensation and Benefits Committee was a current or former employee of the Company.
 None of our executive officers served on the compensation committee (or its equivalent) or board of directors of another company that, in turn, had an executive officer serving on our Compensation and Benefits Committee and/or our Board.